The Next Big Thing?

 [The FDA] “is aware of concerns regarding DMBA/AMP Citrate and will consider taking regulatory action, as appropriate, to protect consumers.”[9]

-Besides the Cohen team, two senators and a supplement industry group are also urging the FDA to take regulatory action.[10,11]
+Besides the Cohen team, two senators and a supplement industry group also urged the FDA to take regulatory action.[10,11]

-VPX Sports Disagrees, claims DSHEA Compliance and incredibility / media-whoring by Dr. Pieter Cohen
+VPX Sports Disagrees, claims DSHEA Compliance and incredibility of Pieter Cohen

-Update, October 17, 2014: VPX Sports has just published a blog post defending AMP and how it is DSHEA compliant due to it’s longtime availability in Pouchong Tea.
-He goes on to call out Dr. Cohen’s credibility (or lack thereof), and attacks him for media-whoring.
-It’s an incredibly well-written piece and is a must read![13]
+On October 17, 2014, VPX Sports has just published a blog post defending AMP and how it is DSHEA compliant due to it’s longtime availability in Pouchong Tea.[12]
+He called out Cohen’s credibility, and attacked him for “unscientific and dramatic claims”.[12]

-The wonderfully-written post is written by VPX’s CEO, Jack Owoc
+The wildly-written post, penned by VPX’s CEO, Jack Owoc, concludes:

 In conclusion – AMP is a naturally occurring constituent contained in the most consumed beverage on planet Earth which is tea.
 AMP is proven to be found in the Pouchung Tea by the extensive testing as previously described.
 AMP has been consumed in the food supply by humans for thousands of years and is 100% DSHEA compliant and legal.